Columbia Metropolitan Airport: Postwar use

 Before World War II, Columbia's main civil airport had been Owens Field.
 However, its location near downtown made expansion impossible.
-Accordingly, in 1947, most frontline passenger service relocated to Lexington County Airport, which was renamed Columbia Metropolitan Airport.
+Accordingly, in 1947, most of the area's frontline passenger service relocated to Lexington County Airport, which was renamed Columbia Metropolitan Airport.
 The city of Columbia built a new terminal at the airport in the early 1950s.
 It burned down, and a new one was built in its place.

 In 1962, the Richland-Lexington Airport District was established to operate the airport.
 It is governed by a 12-member commission–five nominated by Lexington County's legislative delegation, five nominated by Richland County's legislative delegation, and two nominated by the Columbia city council.

 Passenger service began on Delta Air Lines which has served Columbia for over 70 years.
 Delta began flights from Columbia to Charleston, Asheville, Jacksonville, Augusta, Savannah and New York–La Guardia.
 Delta DC-9 jet flights began March 7, 1966, with Flight 521 from Charleston continuing to Atlanta.

 Eastern Airlines flew to Charlotte, Washington, and New York; it first scheduled jets to CAE in 1965.
 Piedmont Airlines flew from Augusta, Florence, and Charlotte in 1962.
 Southern Airways flew to Charleston and Greenville/Spartanburg.
-In January 1978 Eastern started flights to Atlanta after a route swap with Piedmont Airlines.
+In January 1978, Eastern started flights to Atlanta after a route swap with Piedmont Airlines.
 Southern Airways left in December 1978, six months before their merger with North Central Airlines to form Republic Airlines.
 Atlantis Airlines started service in 1979 for a brief time using Twin Otter aircraft.
 Piedmont Airlines introduced nonstop service to Miami in January 1980, but dropped Columbia in June 1980 leaving only Delta and Eastern for a time.